turnkeylinux/tracker/GITFLOW.rst

 Recommended Git Flow
 ====================

-As you've most likely noticed, all TurnKey source code is managed by `git`_, and hosted on `GitHub`_ in one of the following organizations:
+All TurnKey source code is managed by `git`_, and hosted on `GitHub`_ in one of the following organizations:

 * `turnkeylinux`_: TurnKey related components and projects.
 * `turnkeylinux-apps`_: TurnKey appliances.